Employer Sponsored

 1. Temporary Activities Sponsor (TAS): Sponsorship by a Temporary Activities Sponsor that is the sponsoring Australian business, is required.

-2. Visa Application: This visa can be applied for whilst you are in Australia or overseas at time of lodgement.
-The visa is generally valid for stay in Australia for 2 years.
+2. Application: This can be applied for whilst you are in Australia or overseas at time of lodgement.
+This is generally valid for stay in Australia for 2 years.
 Condition 8102 must be attached to this visa which forbids work apart from the training specified in the visa application.
 You must also maintain appropriate health insurance whilst in Australia.

 Occupational Trainees